Samer Awad

-Samer Awad (سامر عوض; born February 9, 1982, in Damascus, Syria) is a Syrian-Palestinian footballer.
+Samer Awad (سامر عوض; born 9 February 1982) is a Syrian-Palestinian footballer.
 He played for Al-Majd, which competes in the Syrian Premier League the top division in Syria.
 He plays as a midfielder, wearing the number 3 jersey for Al-Majd and for the Syrian national football team he wears the number 23 shirt.
 From 2017 up to the end of the season of 2019, he was wearing the jersey of Türkiyemspor Berlin.
 From 2019 until 2021, he was playing for 1.FC Novi Pazar 95 Berlin, since 2020 he is playing once more for Türkiyemspor Berlin.

 His family are originally from Al-Zawiya, Safad in Northern Palestine.